hero media

 The jewel in the crown, quite literally, is Astra.
 Perched 28 storeys above Gosford, Astra is a sophisticated restaurant and bar that serves fire-licked Japanese-inspired fare and cocktails with a killer view of Brisbane Water.
 With Michelin-trained executive chef Maxime Chasseriaud at the helm, the menu includes a raw bar selection and yakitori.
 This elegant space is centred around a striking green marble bar and filled with blush pink velvet furniture, which matches the sunset on the evening we visit.

-On Level 5, there’s a well-equipped gym, a glittering resort-style pool with views and Saltfire Buffet, which is open for breakfast, lunch and dinner.
+On Level 5, there’s a well-equipped gym (with a day spa set to open in the first half of 2026), a glittering resort-style pool with views and Saltfire Buffet, which is open for breakfast, lunch and dinner.
 Saltfire’s extensive bar backs onto the hotel pool, so you can enjoy swim-up cocktails like you’re truly on holiday.
 The buffet breakfast has plenty of options including hot and cold dishes (eggs, bacon, salmon, cheeses, pastries, yoghurt, moreish granola and more).
 Low expectations are usually kept for hotel buffet coffee – but I am delightfully surprised.
 A huge tick.

 As far as sustainability initiatives, the hotel is single-use plastic free and there are filtered water stations on each level.
 Parking is available below the hotel at $35 per day.